iter8-tools/docs/docs/user-guide/tasks/grpc.md

 - `grpc/latency/max`: max latency
 - `grpc/latency/pX`: X^th^ percentile latency, for any X in the range 0.0 to 100.0

 All latency metrics have `msec` units.
-Note that the name of the provider for all the metrics collected by this task is `grpc`.